mlochbaum/BQN/running.md

 # How to run BQN

 There are currently two active BQN implementations: the self-hosted one in this repository, and the independent dzaima/BQN.
-Neither is entirely complete but they are quite capable for pure programming tasks (say, implementing a compiler).
-For scripting, only dzaima/BQN has the required I/O such as file functions.
+Neither is entirely complete but they are quite capable for pure programming tasks (say, implementing a compiler). dzaima/BQN has good performance while self-hosted is about a thousand times slower.
 I tend to develop parts of applications in the online REPL and move to dzaima/BQN scripts in order to run them.

 ### BQN